Site icon DataFlair

 Conclusion

 Hence, in this Java tutorial, we learned about Java annotations and types of annotations in Java: Marker, Single Value, and Full Java Annotations.
 In addition, we will discuss Predefined/ Standard Java Annotations or built-in annotations in Java.
-In conclusion, we discuss some Java annotation example.
-Furthermore, if you have any query feel free to ask in a comment section.
+In conclusion, we discuss some Java annotation examples.
+Furthermore, if you have any queries, feel free to ask in the comments section.

 Exit mobile version